elephaint/pgbm/examples/README.md

 * Example 7: How the choice of output distribution can be optimized after training.
 * Example 8: How to use autodifferentiation for loss functions where no analytical gradient or hessian is provided.
 * Example 9: How to plot the feature importance of a learner after training.
+* Example 10-11: How we employed PGBM to forecast Covid-19 daily hospital admissions in the Netherlands.

+Note: to use the `higgs` dataset in any of the examples, download [here](https://archive.ics.uci.edu/ml/datasets/HIGGS), unpack and save `HIGGS.csv` to your local working directory.

 # Hyperparameters #
 PGBM employs the following set of hyperparameters (listed in alphabetical order):